PauGC/Mission-Statement_tool/README.md

 streamlit==1.49.1
 ```

-Additionally, a reduction of the receipt images to a size of roughly 200 MB before being processed with easyocr was necessary to avoid easyocr.Reader to crash when recognizing text from the images.
+Additionally, a reduction of the receipt images to a size of roughly 200 MB before being processed with easyocr was necessary to avoid easyocr.Reader.readtext to crash when recognizing text from the images.

 ### Environments tests